FREE Library · Sight Reading

 How often should I practice sight reading?

 Daily, but only briefly.
-Five to ten minutes of sight-reading practice every day produces dramatically better results than 30 minutes once a week.
-The skill is built through consistent low-volume reps, not concentrated sessions.
+Five to ten minutes every day produces dramatically better results than 30 minutes once a week.

 Will sight reading help with auditions?

-Auditions for school orchestras (GMEA, all-state), college pre-screen recordings, and exam systems (ABRSM, RCM) typically include a sight-reading section.
-Strong sight reading is a measurable advantage that’s often the difference between two players whose prepared pieces are equal.
+Auditions for school orchestras (GMEA, all-state), college pre-screen recordings, and exam systems typically include a sight-reading section.

 Can I take lessons specifically focused on sight reading?